DominikL1999/DP-on-Tree-Decompositions/README.md

 - ✅ Come up with tiny problem instances.
 - ✅ Parse tiny problem instances.
 - ✅ Find/come up with (possibly large) instances with small treewidth to test solver on.
-- Solve MINIMUM WEIGHTED VERTEX COVER on instances with small treewidth.
+- ✅ Solve MINIMUM WEIGHTED VERTEX COVER on instances with small treewidth.
-- Write unit test to check correctness of solver by brute forcing all possible solutions for the tiny instances.